 Ealing Central & Acton

 Many predicted that Rupa Huq would perish in 2017, dragged down by Jeremy Corbyn’s leadership, but they could hardly have been more wrong – she sailed home with nearly 60 per cent of the vote.
 The issue this time looks different, though – a possible Lib Dem surge fuelled by the Brexit effect.
 Huq will be helped, though, by being stridently for Remain (as was the seat in 2016, to the tune of 71 percent).
 The Tory candidate is Julian Gallant and the Lib Dem is Sonul Badiani.

 Bambos Charalambous was one of Labour’s surprise winners two years ago, deposing Tory David Burrowes.
 He should be favourite to win again, but if Labour is losing ground, in part because of the party’s ambiguous position on Brexit, it could cost him in this north London marginal where 63 per cent are calculated to have voted Remain.
 A recent London-wide poll has underlined the closeness of this seat.
 Burrowes is hoping to make a comeback.
 As Charles Wright has reported, the candidates of all three largest parties are in agreement in opposing proposed new housing on TfL car parks.
 It’s an Outer London thing.

 Hampstead & Kilburn

 Labour’s London surge in 2017 carried local councillor Emma Dent Coad over the line to widespread surprise by the tiny margin of 20 votes.
-The seat is a Lib Dem target as well as a Conservative one, with defector from the Tories Sam Gyimah the latest star added to their ranks of candidates.
+The seat is now a Lib Dem target as well as a Conservative one, with defector from the Tories Sam Gyimah starring in their ranks of candidates.
 Dent Coad has worked hard, attending assiduously to local concerns and taking residents’ side against Sadiq Khan over cycle lanes and tall buildings.
 But it could be that local Tory support is more resilient, to the advantage of Felicity Buchan.
 Gyimah would need to find around 8,000 votes from somewhere in this 69 per cent Remain seat.
 A local opinion poll taken between 7-13 November put the Conservatives on 36 per cent, Lib Dems on 33 and Labour on 27, but the second YouGov MRP poll gave Labour a miniscule lead and declared the outcome a “toss up”.
 Remainers pondering a tactical vote have some hard thinking to do.
 More on Kensington from On London here.